jmanc3/winbar/README.md

 If compilation fails, it should tell you what headers are missing and you can look up what you need to install for your distribution to get that library.

-## Recommendations

-* It's recommended you set Papirus as your systems icon theme (you can use something like lxappearance to do that)

-* The default font set in ~/.config/winbar/winbar.cfg is "Segoe UI" so either have that on your system or set it to something else

-* There are four themes available default, light, dark, and dark-clear.
-Set your preferred in ~/.config/winbar/winbar.cfg

-* Winbar is mainly tested against KDE, Openbox, and Gnome (in that order) but it should work with other EWMH compliant window managers.

-* Change the value of the interface variable in the config file so winbar can display correct network status information. (~/.config/winbar/winbar.cfg)